tanishpophale53/Employee-Monitoring-System/README.md

 #### How to connect the sqlite data to google sheets?

 One can use pygsheets library of python in order to connect the sqlite data to google sheets.
-Detailed guide is in appendix section below.
+Detailed guide is in the appendix section below.
 After following the guide, you should include the json file in your project directory.

-#### How to create user interface using PyQt easily without programming?
+#### How to create a user interface using PyQt easily without programming?

-One can easily create user interface using QT Designer software which saves the file as .ui file and can be easily used in development by just importing.
+One can easily create a user interface using QT Designer software which saves the file as a .ui file and can be easily used in development by just importing.

 #### How to use the software?